plone/training/docs/effective-volto/architecture/babel.md

 addons.
 Babel is not used for any other code, especially the one that lives in `node_modules`.
 This is important to understand.
-You may encounter a situation where you have a third-party library that's distributed as ESModules or some other flavour of Javascript that's not compatible with the way Volto bundles the rest of the code.
+You may encounter a situation where you have a third-party library that's distributed as ESModules or some other flavour of JavaScript that's not compatible with the way Volto bundles the rest of the code.
 In this case, you'll have to instruct Babel to include that library's path in its list of processed paths, and you can do that by tweaking the webpack configuration.
 See the [Addons webpack](../addons/webpack)